0dataapp/1click-proof/README.md

 cd 1click-proof
 ```

-Then from the project, run the `install` command:
+Then from the project directory, run the `install` command:

 ```
 cloudron install --image 0data/1click-proof:cloudron --location 1click-proof